DOPE: Doubly Optimistic and Pessimistic Exploration for Safe Reinforcement Learning: Algorithm and Performance Guarantee

-In this section, we describe our algorithm for reinforcement learning with episodic safety guarantees.
-Our algorithm builds on the \textit{optimism in the face of uncertainty (OFU)} style exploration algorithms for RL \citep{jaksch2010near, dann2017unifying}.
-However, a naive OFU style algorithm may lead to selecting exploration policies that are not in the safe set $\Pi_{\text{safe}}$.
-So we modify the selection of exploratory policy by incorporating a \textit{pessimism in the face of uncertainty (PFU)} criteria.
-We call our algorithm as the Optimistic-Pessimistic Safe Reinforcement Learning (OPSRL) algorithm.
+DOPE builds on the \textit{optimism in the face of uncertainty (OFU)} style exploration algorithms for RL \cite{jaksch2010near, dann2017unifying}, using such optimism, both in terms of the model, as well as to provide a reward bonus for under-explored state-actions.
+However, a naive OFU-style algorithm may lead to selecting exploration policies that are not in the safe set $\Pi_{\text{safe}}$.
+So we modify the selection of exploratory policy by incorporating \textit{pessimism in the face of uncertainty (PFU)} on the constraints, making DOPE doubly optimistic and pessimistic in exploration.